lsd1code/alx-backend-python/Django-signals_orm-0x04/README.md

 - `blank=True(form) & null=True(db)`: this allows the field to be optional(nullable)

+# `select_related`

+-

 # `prefetch_related`

 - returns a queryset that will automatically retrieve, in a single batch, related objects for each of the specified lookups
 - designed to stop the deluge of DB queries that are performed

+# `Custom Manager`

+- Provides a way to encapsulate database queries and add `table-level` functionality to your models
+- Custom managers allow you to define custom methods within your manager to perform common or complex queries that apply to entire model